CPAN-Security/security.metacpan.org/docs/readinglist.md

 ---
 layout: page
-title: CPANSec Recommended Reading List
+title: Reading List
 toc: true
 ---

-# Reading list
+This is The CPAN Security Working Group recommended reading list.
+If you have any additions or improvements, please [open an issue](https://github.com/CPAN-Security/security.metacpan.org/issues)!

 ## Software Bills of Materials (SBOM)